There have been (and will be) some serious blogs, so here' s a change of pace that's fun for me.

 Years later, my first year of Bible college, he came to Portland, Oregon, my neck of the woods, and pulled off a spectacular jump.
 Check out this video of that jump.
 But then be sure to read the portion below about Evel and Lee Strobel, from Christianity Today.
 It warmed my heart.
 Because between the time I'd first heard of Evel Knievel and the time he came to Portland, I placed my faith in Christ.
 And I wished that everybody else, including Evel—who clearly needed Jesus—could know Him too.

-Okay, here's Evel Knievel performing that stunt in Portland, Oregon in 1973 (If you are unable to view the video below, go to www.youtube.com/watch?v=1UBtaVgaw84) But remember, read what’s below after viewing the video.
+Okay, here's Evel Knievel performing that stunt in Portland, Oregon in 1973.
+But remember, read what’s below after viewing the video.